 - A sore throat.

 - A runny or stuffy nose.

 - Chills, sweats.

-The symptoms of each condition that an individual experiences may vary.
-For instance, not everyone with the flu will get a fever, and not everyone with mesothelioma will feel lumps under the skin.
+Different people may experience different symptoms.
+Not everyone with the flu will get a fever, and not everyone with mesothelioma will feel lumps under the skin.
 However, there is enough overlap between the symptoms that it is easy to misdiagnose pleural mesothelioma as the flu, especially during flu season.

 If you have symptoms that seem like the flu, but they persist or get worse, you may need to see your doctor again for a better diagnosis.
 This is especially true if you think there is any chance you have been exposed to asbestos in your career or at home.

 If you already have pleural mesothelioma and it’s flu season, stay safe and avoid contracting an infection.
 Talk to your doctor about whether you can tolerate flu vaccine.
 If you can’t, there are other things you can do to protect yourself from the virus.
 If you cannot be vaccinated, and even if you can, everyone who spends time around you should be vaccinated.
 This will decrease the risk that you will be exposed to the virus.